 Objective of Task

-The task aims to provide a platform to connect stakeholders with researchers working on consumer adoption and use of EVs.
-The goal is to distil a set of policy-relevant messages from the latest consumer research findings and related discussions in the form of an edited book.
-The book would offer a comprehensive and accessible picture of the state of the art in the field of consumer research on adoption and use of hybrid and electric vehicles.
+The task aimed to provide a platform to connect stakeholders with researchers working on consumer adoption and use of EVs.
+The goal was to distil a set of policy-relevant messages from the latest consumer research findings and related discussions in the form of an edited book.
+The book offers a comprehensive and accessible picture of the state of the art in the field of consumer research on adoption and use of hybrid and electric vehicles.
 In particular, the book provides:

 - an introduction to the field that allows non-experts to navigate the rapidly growing body of evidence,

 - a detailed overview of the latest evidence by technology and market and a set of policy-relevant messages that can be derived from it,

 - a clear sense of the directions in which the field is evolving, the latest methods and data, and the new insights that these are capable of generating in future.

 The book compilation involved engaging researchers from key geographic areas: North America, Europe, China, and the Middle East to gather evidence and insights from the latest consumer research.